The Thief of Bagdad (1940 film)

-The Thief of Bagdad is a 1940 British Technicolor historical fantasy film, produced by Alexander Korda and directed by Michael Powell, Ludwig Berger and Tim Whelan, with additional contributions by William Cameron Menzies and Korda brothers Vincent and Zoltán.
-The film stars teen actor Sabu, Conrad Veidt, John Justin, and June Duprez.
+The Thief of Bagdad is a 1940 British Technicolor historical fantasy film, produced by Alexander Korda and directed by Michael Powell, Ludwig Berger and Tim Whelan, with additional contributions by William Cameron Menzies (who had designed sets for the original 1924 version starring Douglas Fairbanks, Sr) and Korda brothers Vincent and Zoltán.
+The film stars Indian-born teen actor Sabu, Conrad Veidt, John Justin, and June Duprez.
 It was released in the US and the UK by United Artists.

-Although produced by Alexander Korda's company London Films in London, the film was completed in California due to the outbreak of World War II.

 Georges Périnal, credited as George Perinal, won the Academy Award for Cinematography, Vincent Korda for Art Direction, and Lawrence W. Butler and Jack Whitney for Special Effects (marking the first use of the "manual bluescreen technique").
 Miklós Rózsa was also nominated for Original Music Score, a first for a British film at the Academy Awards.

 Although this production is a remake of the 1924 version, the two films have differences, the most significant being that the thief and the prince are separate characters in this version.
 The screenplay is by Lajos Biro and Miles Malleson, who also appears in the film as the Princess's father, the Sultan of Basra.

 Plot

-In ancient Basra, a blind, young beggar begins telling the film's story in flashback (mimicking the style of the Arabian Nights), revealing that he is really Ahmad, the young, naive king of Bagdad.
-Wanting to know more about his people, Ahmad is tricked by Jaffar, his evil Grand Vizier, into going in disguise into the city.
+In ancient Basra, a blind beggar begins telling the film's story in flashback (mimicking the style of the Arabian Nights), revealing that he is really Ahmad, the young, naive king of Baghdad.
+Wanting to know more about his people, Ahmad is tricked by Jaffar, his Grand Vizier, into going in disguise into the city.
 Jaffar then has him arrested and usurps the throne.
 In prison, Ahmad meets the young thief Abu, who arranges their escape.
 They flee to Basra, where Ahmad meets and falls in love with the Princess.
 Jaffar, however, also journeys to Basra, intent on having the Princess for himself.

-Jaffar, a powerful sorcerer, provides the toy-obsessed Sultan of Basra with a mechanical flying horse in exchange for the promise of marriage to his daughter.
-The Princess, now in love with Ahmad, runs away, but Jaffar put a spell on Ahmad and Abu, blinding the former and turning the latter into a dog.
-She is captured for the slave market and is bought by Jaffar's agent.
+Jaffar, a powerful sorcerer, provides the toy-obsessed Sultan of Basra with a mechanical flying horse in exchange for his daughter's hand in marriage.
+The Princess, now in love with Ahmad, runs away, but Jaffar uses magic to blind Ahmad and turn Abu into a dog.
+She is captured and taken to the slave market, where she is bought by Jaffar's agent.
 At the palace, though, she falls into a deep sleep and cannot be awakened.
 Halima, Jaffar's minion, tricks Ahmad into awakening the Princess.
 He is then dismissed with the dog to the city's docks, where he concludes his story.

-The Princess is tricked into boarding a ship.
-Jaffar tells her that she can cure Ahmad's blindness only by allowing Jaffar to embrace her.
+The Princess is tricked into boarding Jaffar's ship.
+Jaffar tells her that she can cure Ahmad's blindness only by allowing the sorcerer to embrace her.
 She submits and the spells are lifted from both Ahmad and Abu.
-Jaffar prevents the two from following him by raising a storm that shipwrecks them.
-Returning to Basra, Jaffar uses a mechanical dancer to kill the Princess's father.
-He then returns to Bagdad with the Princess.
+When the pair sail in pursuit, Jaffar raises a storm that shipwrecks them.
+Returning to Basra, Jaffar intrigues the Sultan with a life-sized automaton, 'The Silver Maiden', whom the Sultan embraces until she stabs him in the back.
+Jaffar then returns to Baghdad with the Princess.